-Ask any dog parent and they’ll tell you that puppies grow into adulthood in the blink of an eye.
-And, while this is true, a dog’s transition from child to adulthood is not so straightforward.
+Ask any dog parent, and they’ll tell you that puppies grow into adulthood in the blink of an eye.
+And, while this is true, a dog’s transition to adulthood is not so straightforward.
 Understanding your furry baby’s growth process is important because it helps you meet their needs.
-Knowing your dog’s maturity level is key to providing them with the diet and lifestyle they need to develop into healthy dogs.
+The key to providing the ideal lifestyle and diet for your dog and help them develop into a healthy pet is to know their maturity level.

 Each stage in your dog’s life is important to their overall growth and requires different care from you.
 Much like humans, a dog’s development breaks down into several stages: